 Homeland Security waives contracting laws for border wall

-SAN DIEGO — The Trump administration said Tuesday that it will waive federal contracting laws to speed construction of a wall at the U.S.-Mexico border.
+SAN DIEGO — The Trump administration said Tuesday that it is waiving federal contracting laws to speed construction of a wall at the U.S.-Mexico border, moving the president closer to fulfilling a signature campaign promise in an election year but sparking criticism about potential for fraud, waste and abuse.

 The Department of Homeland Security said waiving procurement regulations will allow 177 miles (283 kilometers) of wall to be built more quickly in California, Arizona, New Mexico and Texas.
-The 10 waived laws include requirements for having open competition, justifying selections and receiving all bonding from a contractor before any work can begin.
+The 10 waived laws include a requirement for open competition and giving losing bidders a chance to protest decisions.

 The acting Homeland Security secretary, Chad Wolf, is exercising authority under a 2005 law that gives him sweeping powers to waive laws for building border barriers.

-“We hope that will accelerate some of the construction that's going along the Southwest border,” Wolf told Fox News Channel's “Fox & Friends” on Tuesday.
+"We hope that will accelerate some of the construction that's going along the southwest border," Wolf told Fox News Channel's "Fox & Friends."

 Secretaries under President Donald Trump have issued 16 waivers, and President George W. Bush issued five, but Tuesday's announcement marks the first time that waivers have applied to federal procurement rules.
 Previously they were used to waive environmental impact reviews.

-The Trump administration said it expects the waivers will allow 94 miles (150 kilometers) of wall to be built this year, bringing the Republican president closer to his pledge of about 450 miles (720 kilometers) since taking office and making it one of his top domestic priorities.
+The Trump administration said the waivers will allow at least 94 miles (150 kilometers) of wall to be built this year, bringing the Republican leader closer to his goal of about 450 miles (720 kilometers) since he took office and made it one of his top domestic priorities.
 It said the other 83 miles (133 kilometers) covered by the waivers may get built this year.

 "Under the president's leadership, we are building more wall, faster than ever before," the department said in a statement.

-The move is expected to spark criticism that the Trump administration is overstepping its authority, but legal challenges have failed.
+Congress gave the secretary power to waive laws in areas of high illegal activity in 2005 in legislation that included emergency spending for wars in Iraq and Afghanistan and minimum standards for state-issued identification cards.
+The Senate approved it unanimously, with support from Joe Biden, Barack Obama and Hillary Clinton.
+The House passed it with strong bipartisan support; then-Rep. Bernie Sanders voted against it.

+The waiver authority has survived legal challenges.
 In 2018, a federal judge in San Diego rejected arguments by California and environmental advocacy groups that the secretary's broad powers should have an expiration date.
 An appeals court upheld the ruling last year.

-Congress gave the secretary power to waive laws in areas of high illegal crossings in 2005 in a package of emergency spending for wars in Iraq and Afghanistan and minimum standards for state-issued identification cards.
-The Senate approved it unanimously, with support from Joe Biden, Barack Obama and Hillary Clinton.
-The House passed it with strong bipartisan support; then-Rep. Bernie Sanders voted against it.

-The waivers, to be published in the Federal Register, apply to projects that the U.S. Army Corps of Engineers will award in six of nine Border Patrol sectors on the Mexican border: San Diego and El Centro in California; Yuma and Tucson in Arizona; El Paso, which spans New Mexico and west Texas, and Del Rio, Texas.
+The waivers, to be published in the Federal Register, apply to projects that the U.S. Army Corps of Engineers will award in six Border Patrol sectors: San Diego and El Centro in California; Yuma and Tucson in Arizona; El Paso, which spans New Mexico and west Texas, and Del Rio, Texas.

+The move came five days after Defense Secretary Mark Esper approved a $3.8 billion request from Homeland Security to pay for walls in those same areas, and the Pentagon acknowledged that more cuts could be coming to provide additional funding.
+The Pentagon's decision stripped money from major aircraft and procurement programs that touch Republican and Democratic districts and states.

+The Defense Department transferred $6.1 billion to wall construction from its counter-narcotics and construction budgets after Congress gave Trump only a portion of what he wanted.
+The administration has been able to spend Pentagon money during legal challenges.

 The administration said the waivers will apply to contractors that have already been vetted.
 In May, the Army Corps named 12 companies to compete for Pentagon-funded contracts.